 Goodwill is tested annually for impairment, or sooner when circumstances indicate an impairment may exist.
 The Company has elected to first perform a qualitative assessment, based on the entity's events and circumstances, to determine whether it is more likely than not that the fair value of a reporting unit is less than its carrying amount.
 The results of this qualitative assessment determine whether it is necessary to perform the two-step impairment test.
-There were no impairments recognized during the three and nine months ended September 30, 2015 and 2014.
+For the year ending December 31, 2014 no indicators warranting reevaluation arose and no impairment was recorded.
+For the year ending December 31, 2015 the Company performed step one of the impairment test and estimated the fair value of CohuHD Costar at December 31, 2015, noting it exceeded its carrying value.
+Accordingly, step two of the test was not required to be performed and no goodwill impairment was recognized at December 31, 2015.